dragonchain/dragonchain/README.md

 joe@dragonchain.org

 # Setup and Installation

 ```git clone https://github.com/TheRoboKitten/TheRoboKitten.Github.io.git zenchain/```

 Then do:

 ```cd zenchain/```

 Then do:

 ```sudo chmod +x install.sh```

 Then do:

 ```sudo ./install.sh```

 Read the output at the end of the setup for more information.
+Check scripts directory for more information.
 Make sure to establish IPTABLES and ROUTE to docker bi-directional:
 Follow this template, but it will more than likely need to be modified on a per-host basis:

 ```
 iptables -A FORWARD -i docker0 -o eth0 -j ACCEPT